-The very first references to the history of Cephalonia come from the period of the Persian Wars.
-Cephalonians actually took part in the Battle of Plataea, while in 434 B.C., ships and sailors from the island participated in the naval battles between Corinthians and Corfiots (the Greek inhabitants of the island of Corfu or Kerkyra, as it is locally called).
+The very first references to the history of Kefalonia come from the period of the Persian Wars.
+Kefalonians actually took part in the Battle of Plataea, while in 434 B.C., ships and sailors from the island participated in the naval battles between Corinthians and Corfiots (the Greek inhabitants of the island of Corfu or Kerkyra, as it is locally called).

 Also, during the Peloponnese War (431 B.C.-404 B.C.), four cities of Cephalonia fought by the side of the Athenians.

-With the division of the Roman state in 495 B.C., Cephalonia became part of the Byzantine Empire and thus could defend itself effectively against pirate attacks.
+With the division of the Roman state in 495 B.C., Kefalonia became part of the Byzantine Empire and thus could defend itself effectively against pirate attacks.

 From the 4th till the 11th century A.D., the island was threatened by pirates from North Africa and Saracens (which is how Christian writers in Europe during the Middle Ages used to refer to Arab Muslims).

 When the Byzantine era came to an end, the island was occupied by the Francs.
-This is known as the Francocracy period in Cephalonia.
+This is known as the Francocracy period in Kefalonia.

 Round about 1480, the island was hit by the first wave of ottoman attacks, headed by Ahmed Pasha.
 They left the place devastated.